Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 • At time tB = tA = 0 the origins of the coordinate systems of frames A and B coincide.

-• At time tstart,A = – vy / h in frame A, the rod is located at height yA = h there.
+• At time tstart,A = – vy / h in frame A, the rod is located at height yA = h.
 The rod will reach the vertical position of the slot (yA = 0) at time tA = 0.

-These conditions lead to the following situation at tB = tA = 0:
+These conditions lead to the following encounter of rod and slot at tB = tA = 0 as observed in frame A:

 Illustration 2: Conditions at collision as seen in frame A

-Basic key events in our scenario are defined with their coordinates in frame A. For a further analysis we need to determine respective coordinates in frame B by applying the Lorentz transformation..
+Basic key events in our scenario are defined by their coordinates in frame A. For a further analysis we need to determine respective coordinates in frame B by applying the Lorentz transformation.

 Lorentz transformation and the transformation of velocities